-The PTO program combines vacation, sick and personal days into a single PTO bank.
-If an employee wishes to use PTO for vacation, time off must be scheduled and approved by the Executive Director in advance with as much notice as possible under the circumstances.
-The Executive Director reserves the right to deny a request to use PTO for vacation based upon the needs of the school.
-Employees may also use PTO for illness or injury to the employee or a member of the employee's immediate family.
+The PTO program comb ines vacation, sick, and personal days into a single PTO bank.
+The mental health day and birthday days off are their own classification and need to be used as such.
+If an employee wishes to use PTO for vacation, time off must be scheduled and approved by t he Executive Director in advance with as much notice as possible under the circumstances.
+The Executive Director reserves the right to deny a request to use PTO for vacation, based upon the needs of the school.
+Employees may also use PTO for illness or inj ury to the employee or a member of the employee's immediate family.
 DELC understands that unforeseen illness and injury may occur and expects all employees to comply with the school's communication policy to report any absences from school.